saikurelli/saikurelli/README.md

 👋
 ## Hi, I’m @saikurelli

-I'm a Junior CS Student at the University of Texas at Austin.
+I'm a CS Student at the University of Texas at Austin, in my senior year of a BS/MS program (Graduating May 2025).
 I enjoy working on difficult problems and especially working with a team on them.

 I predominantly code in Java, Python, and SQL but I have experience with a variety of different languages including Scala, C, C++, and HTML/CSS.

 👀
-I’m interested in ... gaining more experience in Frontend in languages like Swift and React Native but love to work on Backend and experiment with CockroachDB.
+I’m interested in ... gaining more experience in Frontend in languages like Swift and React Native but love to work on Backend like experimenting with CockroachDB.

 🌱
 I’m currently learning ...
-Wireshark and Swift
+Go and SwiftUI

 🤘
-I'm an active member of Texas ACM, UT's chapter of ACM, and serve as the Finance VP.
+I'm an active member of Texas ACM, UT's chapter of ACM, and serve as the Co President.
 I also am a TA for CS 303E.
 You'll probably see me around the GDC, so feel free to say hi!

 🎾